htop-dev/htop/netbsd/README.md

 NetBSD is one of the last operating systems to use and maintain its own implementation of Curses.

-htop can be compiled against either ncurses or NetBSD's libcurses.
+htop(1) can be compiled against either ncurses or NetBSD's curses(3).
-In order for NetBSD curses to be used, htop must be configured with `--disable-unicode`.
-This is necessary because htop with Unicode enabled directly accesses ncurses's cchar_t struct, which has different contents in NetBSD's curses.
+In order for NetBSD's libcurses to be used, htop(1) must be configured with `--disable-unicode`.
+This is necessary because htop(1) with Unicode enabled directly accesses ncurses's cchar_t struct, which has different contents in NetBSD's curses.